Abibubble/milestone2-harry-potter-quiz/README.md

     * All tested and working correctly.

 3. Mozilla Firefox
-    * Progress bar has sharp edges and is blue.
+    * Progress bar backing cannot be styled, so it's white instead of goldenrod.
     * Everything else tested and working correctly.

 4. Internet Explorer